Access-Rend/newcsman/imports/curl/docs/INSTALL.md

  - [Potential Errors Passing CRT Objects Across DLL Boundaries](https://docs.microsoft.com/cpp/c-runtime-library/potential-errors-passing-crt-objects-across-dll-boundaries)

-If your app is misbehaving in some strange way, or it is suffering from memory corruption, before asking for further help, please try first to rebuild every single library your app uses as well as your app using the debug multithreaded dynamic C runtime.
+If your app is misbehaving in some strange way, or it is suffering from memory corruption, before asking for further help, please try first_sentence to rebuild every single library your app uses as well as your app using the debug multithreaded dynamic C runtime.